Bew78LesellB/AwesomeBewLib/ideas/concept/config.md

 ## Getting a config key-value

-If I search for a config value in a tag
+If I search for a config value in a tag (with a client focused)

-Look in `custom config` then
 Look in `Client config` then
 Look in `Tag config` then
 Look in `Workspace config` then